mtawse/DadsUkip/README.md

 # DadsUkip
-Grease Monkey/Tamper Monkey Script to give Ukip stories a Dad's Army charm
+Grease Monkey/Tamper Monkey Script to give Ukip stories a Dad's Army charm.
+And the occasnional reminder that 	~~Farage~~ Mainwaring isn't actually a racist.

-Warning - may break links/images about Ukip
+Configured to work on the following sites:
+* Guardian
+* BBC
+* Telegraph
+* Independent
+* Scotsman
+* Herald
+* Sky News
+* Economist

+Add any additional sites as required.